ncdev2015/SolarSystem-Godot/readme.md

 To do:

-- Animate orbit
+- Add orbit
-- orbit planets with a radial velocity
+- Orbit the planets with radial velocity